 Volunteer Hours Report

 Fill out the form at the top of this page!
 Every hour counts.
-Many philanthropic funders look for volunteer hours reporting as a measure of program excellence.
+Our programs are partly funded by grants, and those foundations look for volunteer hours reporting as a measure of program excellence.
 When you share your hours with us, you help sustain our services.
 Please submit the form by the 5th of the month.